How do Formative Assessments support you to maximise pupil outcomes in Sonar?

 The top bar will display both graphically and by percentages the proportions of objectives achieved.
 The bar is dynamic and will represent whatever has been selected by the user.

-The Breakdown button on the far left will display this information in a tabular form for either an individual objective or all on show.
+The Breakdown button on the far right will display this information in a tabular form for either an individual objective or all on show.

 This breakdown gives a useful gap analysis for the objectives that could be used to inform planning focus for groups of pupils.